rleonard21/hpa-fcu/README.md

 directly to the rifle's trigger housing via a PCB.
 The trigger is debounced entirely in hardware, which enables for direct interrupt control on the MCU and simpler code overall.
-The trigger debouncing consists of an RC-filter pass through a Schmitt trigger to produce an excellent digital signal for the MCU.
-THe programming switches are not debounced and do not have to be because having the ISR for the switches run more than once does not affect system's functionality.
-Not having any debounce on the switches reduces the size and cost of the PCB and the complexity of the firmware.
+The trigger debouncing consists of an RC-filter passed through a Schmitt trigger to produce an excellent digital signal for the MCU.
+The programming switches are not debounced and do not have to be because having the ISR for the switches run more than once does not affect system's functionality.
+Not having any debounce on the switches reduces the size and cost of the PCB (if debounced in hardware) or the complexity of the firmware (if debounced in software).

 ## How it Works
 The system maximizes its use of the AVR's hardware features to